5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 > [!CAUTION]
 >
 > Upgrading from to macOS 14.3.1 to 14.4 and newer via `System Update` causes a Kernel Panic during install!
 Disable `AiportItlwm` and enable `itlwm.kext` instead.
 Set `SecureBootModel` to `Disabled`, reset NVRAM and run the update again.
-If this does not work, follow this [workaround](https://github.com/5T33Z0/OC-Little-Translated/blob/main/W_Workarounds/macOS14.4.md) to install macOS 14.4 on a new APFS volume.
+If this does not work, use this [workaround](https://github.com/5T33Z0/OC-Little-Translated/blob/main/W_Workarounds/macOS14.4.md) to install macOS 14.4 on a new APFS volume.
 Use Migration Manager afterwards to get your data onto the new volume!

+### Before you begin

+The built-in Samsung PM981a NVMe is NOT compatible with macOS.
+You must get a different NVMe first!

 ### Notable Features
-- Compatible with macOS Sonoma and Sequoia
+- Compatible with macOS Sonoma and Sequoia (should work with older versions of macOS as well, but requires different WiFi-Kexts and config adjustments)
 - New USB Port Mapping (includes ports of Docking Station)
 - Working MicroSD Card Reader
 - Working clamshell mode (when connected to A/C and external display)
 - Optimized Framebuffer Patch for smoother handshake with external displays
-- Lean EFI folder with slimmed kexts (20 instead of 62 MB):
+- Lean EFI folder with slimmed kexts (20 MB in size, instead of 62):
  	- **AirportItlwm_Sonoma**: 1,8 instead of 16 MB.
-Only Contains Firmware for Intel AC 9560.
+Only contains Firmware for Intel AC 9560.
 	- **AppleALC**: 86 Kb instead of 2,3 MB.
 Only contains layout `97`.
 	- **IntelBluetoothFirmware**: 560 KB instead of 11,5 MB.
 	- **itlwm** (1.5 mb instead of 16 mb).
 Only Contains Firmware for Intel AC 9560.
-- YogaSMC support for additional features like CPU fan control, performance bias, all <kbd>Fn</kbd> Keyboard shortcuts working, additional OSD overlays, etc.
+- YogaSMC support for additional features like CPU fan control, performance bias, working <kbd>Fn</kbd> Keyboard shortcuts, additional OSD overlays, etc.
 - No injection of `PlatformInfo` data into Windows.
-- Working 3D Globe in Maps (macOS 12+)
+- Working 3D Globe in Maps app (macOS 12+)

+### Known Issues
+- Audio Jack creates an unpleasant buzz/noise during driver initialization.
+So it's best to connect Headphones to it *after* booting.

+> [!IMPORTANT]
+>
+> - Before reporting any issues, ensure that your system uses the latest available UEFI and EC Firmware.
+> - Don't install macOS on an external disk or flash drive – use a compatible internal disk.

 ### Future Developments
 - [x] Adding USB ports of docking station to the USB port kext
 - [ ] Creating an AppleALC Layout-ID for audio output on Docking Station
 - [ ] Adjusting Framebuffer Patch for HDMI/DP Ports on Docking Station

-## Issues
-- Audio Jack creates an unpleasant buzz/noise during driver initialization.
-So it's best to connect Headphones to it *after* booting.

-> [!IMPORTANT]
->
-> Before reporting any issues, ensure that your system uses the latest UEFI and EC Firmware as I do.
-I have no time trying to fix issues which are not caused by my EFI but rather by running the system on outdated firmware!

 ## Specs